Close

 Voluntary Education Websites

-• Department of Veterans Affairs Education Benefits: The VA offers education programs and benefits for veterans of military service as well as education benefits to surviving family members.
-Find information on education and training, veteran readiness and employment, GI Bill benefits and more.
+• U.S. Department of Veterans Affairs Education and Training: The VA offers education programs and benefits for veterans of military service as well as education benefits to surviving family members.
+Find information on education and training, veteran readiness and employment, GI Bill® benefits and more.

-• The American Council on Education Military Guide: The ACE Military Guide is an updated version of the Guide to Evaluation of Education Experiences in the Armed Services, the standard reference for recognizing learning acquired through military experience.
-The ACE Military Guide allows personnel to search by military occupational specialty or courses and provides the recommended academic credit equivalent.
+• The American Council on Education Military Guide, or ACE: The ACE Military Guide is an online tool created by the American Council on Education.
+It is the standard reference for evaluating learning acquired through military experience.
+The guide allows personnel to search by military occupational specialty or courses and provides the recommended academic credit equivalent.

-• Federal Student Aid: Federal Student Aid is an official website of the U.S. government that provides information and resources for college students and their families to assist them in choosing the right college, applying for financial aid and repaying student loans.
+• Federal Student Aid: Federal Student Aid is an official U.S. government website that provides information and resources for college students and their families to assist them in choosing the right college, applying for financial aid and repaying student loans.
+Students and their families will also find the Free Application for Federal Student Aid, or FAFSA®, which they will use to determine what kinds and how much aid they qualify for.

-• Federal grants – A grant is a form of financial aid that does not need to be repaid by the student.
-The federal government offers grant programs for eligible students in the form of the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant, the Academic Competitiveness Grant and the National Science and Mathematics Access to Retain Talent Grant, or the National SMART Grant.
+• Federal Grants: A grant is a form of financial aid that a student does not need to repay.
+The federal government offers grant programs for eligible students in the form of the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Iraq and Afghanistan Service Grant and Teacher Education Assistance for College and Higher Education Grant.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.